 The fast fashion model is the furthest thing from sustainable, and it is imperative for all fashion consumers to not only spread awareness of its impact, but also take a definitive stand against it.

 Fast Fashion Facts:

 Many already understand that the current fashion industry is problematic, however most do not know the sheer scope of the consequences.
 Let’s dive into some fast fashion facts.
-Did you know that producing just one new cotton shirt utilizes an average of 2,700 liters of water?
+According to the National Geographic, producing one t-shirt consumes up to 2,700 liters of water?